Tenable Identity Exposure 2024 On-Premises Release Notes

 -

-Email alerting now only supports valid encryption protocols, specifically TLS 1.2 and 1.3.
+Email alerting now only supports secured encryption protocols, specifically TLS 1.2 and 1.3.
 Customers who have overridden their Secure Relay to use deprecated SMTP encryption standards, like SSLv3, must remove the override.
 The only allowed values are 'Tls12', 'Tls13', or 'TLS12,Tls13' for automatic switching based on the server version.
 Using unsupported values will prevent the relay from starting.

 -